NathanielRobson/Financial-Portfolio-Manager-Java/README.md

 * [Maven OpenCSV](http://opencsv.sourceforge.net/) - 'Opencsv-4.4'
 * [Knowm XChart](https://knowm.org/open-source/xchart/) - 'xchart-3.5.2', 'xchart-demo-3.5.2'

+## Known Issues

+The only currently known issue is when displaying the users history.
+If the user has just started and has no data on their account in our program.
+The view account history line chart will not display data.
+It will display data if the user's account is more than one day old because it works on a date basis.
+The chart cannot shot increase/decrease over time if there is not more than 1 day to display.
+Thankfully all of the accounts which are in the program have data on file and they have history.
+If you log into one with out enough data (more than 1 day) then switch user to 'NR' with the password 'teamNR'.
+(Resolution)

 ## Author

 * **Nathaniel Jarvis Robson**

 ## License

-This project is licensed under the University of Essex - see the [LICENSE.md](https://cseegit.essex.ac.uk/ce291/team3/teamproject/blob/master/LICENSE) file for details
+This project is licensed under the University of Essex - see the [LICENSE.md](https://cseegit.essex.ac.uk/ce291/team3/teamproject/blob/master/LICENSE) file for more details.

 ## Acknowledgments